-Each year thousands of people contract Legionnaires’ Disease, a severe and often deadly form of pneumonia caused by Legionella pneumophila bacteria.
+Each year between 8,000 and 18,000 people contract Legionnaires’ Disease, a severe and often deadly form of pneumonia caused by Legionella pneumophila bacteria.

 Unfortunately, under the right conditions, hot tubs, spas, and whirlpools can become colonized with Legionella and generate tiny water droplets contaminated with the bacteria.
 Every hot tub owner needs to be more aware.